-- 4. Open the valve and immediately start collecting the buffer volume.
-The buffer volume includes the volume displaced by loading the sample. - 5.
+- 4. Immediately start collecting the buffer volume.
+The BV includes the volume displaced by loading the sample. - 5.
 Allow the sample to run into the column.
-Close the valve before the sample enters the connector junction. - 6.
-Gently top up the reservoir with buffer, open the valve, and continue to collect the buffer volume. - 7.
-Once the buffer volume is collected, continue to collect the Purified Collection Volume (PCV). - 8.
-Use the valve to pause the flow between collected volumes.
+The column will stop flowing when all of the sample has entered the loading frit. - 6.
+Top up the column with buffer and continue to collect the buffer volume. - 7.
+Once the buffer volume is collected, continue to collect the Purified Collection Volume (PCV).